Kia Sportage review

 The Sportage is not the cheapest family SUV of its size but at least all models are well equipped, with the entry-level 2 model coming with 17in alloy wheels, cruise control, dual-zone climate control and an electronic parking brake.

-From there, the range moves up to the sportier GT-Line before working up to 3 and GT-Line S. Our favourite 3 trim is tempting because of its heated front and rear seats (they’re electrically adjustable up front), a heated steering wheel, keyless ignition, rear privacy glass and, if you have the automatic gearbox, adaptive cruise control.
+From there, the range moves up to the sportier GT-Line before working up to 3, Shadow (a limited edition model) and GT-Line S. Our favourite 3 trim is tempting because of its heated front and rear seats (they’re electrically adjustable up front), a heated steering wheel, keyless ignition, rear privacy glass and, if you have the automatic gearbox, adaptive cruise control.

 The GT-Line S combines sporty looks with all the kit but pushes the price up to the point where it’s far too high to recommend.
 What’s more, because it comes with a panoramic roof, it’s worth sitting in one just to check rear head room is adequate before you buy.